 I started by leading Harry on-leash to a witch’s hat on top of which I’d left a piece of carrot.
-As we walked to the hat, I repeated the command, “Hat, hat, hat”, so that Harry associated “hat” with the witch’s hat and the carrot reward.
+As we walked towards it, I repeated the command, “Hat, hat, hat”, so that Harry associated “hat” with the witch’s hat and the carrot reward.

-Then I removed the carrot from the witch’s hat, lead Harry to the hat and waited for him to sit before giving him the reward.
-My carrot loving dog was soon leading me blindfolded to the witch’s hat.
+Then I removed the carrot from the witch’s hat, led Harry to it and waited for him to sit before rewarding him.
+My carrot loving dog soon led me blindfolded to the witch’s hat.

 At the Fun Day, I entered the “Ned Kelly” ring with Harry, put the bucket on my head and gave the command, “Hat”.
-Harry dutifully lead me straight across the ring to the witch’s hat, where he got his carrot reward.
+Harry dutifully led me straight across to the witch’s hat, where he got his carrot reward.

 © 2008 Robert Fairhead